nicholasbishop/release-utils-rs/auto-release/README.md

 * `-p`/`--package` can be specified multiple times to release multiple packages.
 Note that order may be significant if packages depend on each other.
-* `--condition=body` adds a condition that the commit message body must start with "release:", otherwise the commit will be ignored.
+* `--condition body` adds a condition that the commit message body must start with "release:", otherwise the commit will be ignored.
-* `--condition=subject` adds a condition that the commit message subject must start with "release:", otherwise the commit will be ignored.
+* `--condition subject` adds a condition that the commit message subject must start with "release:", otherwise the commit will be ignored.

 [Account Settings]: https://crates.io/settings/tokens